ric2b/Vivaldi-browser/chromium/docs/testing/layout_test_expectations.md

-The recommended way to rebaseline for a currently-in-progress CL is to use results from try jobs, by using the command-tool `third_party/WebKit/Tools/Scripts/webkit-patch rebaseline-cl`:
+The recommended way to rebaseline for a currently-in-progress CL is to use results from try jobs, by using the command-tool `third_party/blink/tools/blink_tool.py rebaseline-cl`:

 1. First, upload a CL.
-2. Trigger try jobs by running `webkit-patch rebaseline-cl`.
+2. Trigger try jobs by running `blink_tool.py rebaseline-cl`.
 This should trigger jobs on [tryserver.blink](https://build.chromium.org/p/tryserver.blink/builders).
 3. Wait for all try jobs to finish.
-4. Run `webkit-patch rebaseline-cl` again to fetch new baselines.
+4. Run `blink_tool.py rebaseline-cl` again to fetch new baselines.
    By default, this will download new baselines for any failing tests in the try jobs.
-   (Run `webkit-patch rebaseline-cl --help` for more specific options.)
+   (Run `blink_tool.py rebaseline-cl --help` for more specific options.)
 5. Commit the new baselines and upload a new patch.

 This way, the new baselines can be reviewed along with the changes, which helps